JennyTan5522/End-to-End-Video-RAG-Understanding-with-Local-Agentic-SLM/backend/README.md

 | **📝 Summary Agent** | Generates comprehensive summaries from chunked transcripts |
 | **📄 Report Agent** | Automatically generates structured PDF reports combining video analysis, transcripts, and insights |

-*💡 **Notes:** This setup uses small local models for experimental testing and performance benchmarking.
+*💡 **Note:** This setup uses small local models for experimental testing and performance benchmarking.
 You can easily replace these models with larger or custom variants in your configuration for improved accuracy or multimodal reasoning performance.*

 ---